WolfgangPfretzschner/testeroonie/readme.txt

-This is me learning Git on Lynda.
+This is me learning Git.